 "We are pleased with the court's decision," Starbucks said in a statement.
 "Starbucks has made significant investments to develop our brand and intellectual property over the past 45 years.
 We have an obligation to protect our intellectual property from infringement in order to retain our exclusive rights to it."

 It's worth noting that the decision against Landgraf was a default judgement.
-In other words, he did not respond to a summons or appear in court when he was supposed to, and, as a result, the case was automatically ruled in favor of Starbucks.
+In other words, he did not respond to a summons or appear in court when he was supposed to, and, as a result, the case was automatically ruled in favour of Starbucks.
 He now owes Starbucks $410,580 in damages, while the separate lawsuit against Hitman is ongoing.

 Hopefully, if Hitman does show up to court, it won't be after hitting the Dabuccino.